Max Steel: Battle for the Earth series

-Reboot toy series 2013
+Reboot toy series, 2013–2022

 In 2013 Mattel finished its relationship with Mainframe, and decided to reboot the TV series after 13 years.
 As part of this decision, Playground Productions, Nerd Corps Entertainment and FremantleMedia Kids & Entertainment created a completely different origin story, and Mattel produced new toys based on the new designs, notoriously different from the original ones.
 The most notable change was the drop of toy's clothes and wearable accessories.
 While the original action figures came with fabric made vest and pants and detachable or snap-on accessories, -thus allowing to undress or dress up the figures with additional gear-, the new ones had no clothes at all, and all their features were directly molded onto the figures surface.
 This also allowed Mattel to cut down the cost of production of the action figures.
 The new figures also lacked of spring, sound or light features, which were not included until 2015, but in limited figures only.

 The new reboot series was also notorious for the release of Max's allies for the first time.
 In the original toy line, only Cytro was produced as Max's crime fighter companion.
 In the reboot series, additional to Cytro, Forge Ferrus, Ven-Ghan and La Fiera action figures were released.
-Also another notorious change it was the New Max Steel figures from 2013–2016 were molded and shaped as a 16-year-old boy, notoriously younger and less muscular than the original ones.
+Also another notorious change it was the New Max Steel figures from 2013 to 2016 were molded and shaped as a 16-year-old boy, notoriously younger and less muscular than the original ones.
 But figures made after 2016 were retooled to emulate an 18-year-old boy, making this the very first time Max showed some aged in both, toys and series.
 The later action figures also changed Max's face, making it more similar to the original from 1999.
+The toyline was discontinued in 2022.